OpenDAO (OPEN) Price Reaches $1.94 on Major Exchanges

 According to CryptoCompare, “OPEN Platform is a blockchain-based payment infrastructure that enables users and developers of mainstream applications to utilize and accept cryptocurrency as payment.
 This is done through the OPEN API, which is a bridge between on-chain components and off-chain application databases.
 OPEN is an ERC20 token that serves as a currency on the OPEN platform. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as OpenDAO directly using U.S. dollars.
-Investors seeking to trade OpenDAO should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase OpenDAO using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as OpenDAO directly using US dollars.
+Investors seeking to trade OpenDAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy OpenDAO using one of the aforementioned exchanges.

 Receive News & Updates for OpenDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OpenDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.